-- International Committee of Medical Journal Editors (ICMJE)2:"Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication"3; - World Association of Medical Editors (WAME)4: "Recommendations on Publication Ethics Policies for Medical Journals"5.
+- International Committee of Medical Journal Editors (ICMJE)1:"Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals^{"2}; - World Association of Medical Editors (WAME)3: "Policies for Medical Journal Editors, prepared by the WAME Ethics and Policy Committee"4.

-All journals captured in the MEDLINE database that can be searched on MEDLINE via PubMed are deemed to be scientifically recognised media 6.
+All journals captured in the MEDLINE database that can be searched on MEDLINE via PubMed are deemed to be scientifically recognised5.
 Plausible arguments for scientific recognition have to be submitted for other scientific journals.
 Here, the main criterion is that the manuscript has been subjected to a peer review process.

 Scientific books are also recognised scientific media.
 Although books are seldom up to date, certain documents published in book form (e.g. therapeutic guidelines issued by medical associations) can serve as valid references over a longer period of time.
-As a rule, several authors are responsible for the contents of a scientific book.
+Generally, several authors are responsible for the contents of a scientific book.

 Websites can also be recognised scientific media.
 Data and information that can be important for the advertising of medicinal products are published on the websites of scientific associations, other organisations and institutions that are active in the areas relevant to the PC.
 Examples include national and international therapeutic guidelines.
-Such guidelines published on a website can be updated very quickly.
-Similar to the peer review process for scientific publications, these documents have to be written by a group of recognised experts identified by name.
+Such guidelines published on a website